resumetozero/Big-basket-data-extraction/README.md

 # Big-basket-data-extraction
+with this code you can scrap whole valid dataset of products available on website<br>

 *Raw file:*<br>
 while scrapping if any value is missing then that product is skipped<br>
 all combos are there<br>